 4. Nicotine salt concentration

-Because of these differences, mg should be viewed as a guideline — not an absolute measurement of strength.
+Some brands optimize nicotine salts for a stronger kick. mg should be viewed as a guideline — not an absolute measurement of strength.

 General Strength Categories